-With The Sandman coming soon to Netflix, many viewers are no doubt wondering just what the powers and abilities of the principal character and his siblings are.
+With The Sandman available to stream on Netflix and more episodes coming soon, many viewers are no doubt wondering just what the powers and abilities of the principal character and his siblings are.
 Are they gods?
 Demons?
 Actually, Neil Gaiman’s Endless, as Sandman’s family is known, is neither.
 But also more.
 The Endless are extremely powerful anthropomorphic embodiments of the universe’s natural forces.
 And they’ve existed for billions of years.

 The Endless are each the seven children of even older entities, known as Mother Night and Father Time.
 Destiny was born first, followed by Death, then Dream, Destruction, the twins known as Desire and Despair, and finally, Delirium, the youngest.
 But what individual powers do The Sandman‘s Endless possess?
 They share many of the same abilities, but they do differ in a few key ways.
 Let’s take a look at all the powers we can expect to see come to life in The Sandman series on Netflix.

 The Powers of Dream (Morpheus)

 Dream is the true name of the titular Sandman, who is also known as Morpheus.
 He is the anthropomorphic embodiment of dreams, hence the name.
 He is one of the most powerful beings in the universe and, like his other siblings in the Endless, is immortal.
 If Dream is killed in any way, his essence will simply fuse with another being and continue on.